tylerkirwan/Entra-Governance-and-Automation/README.md

 4) Set the policy to GRANT and require the authentication strength that was created in step 1 (don't require device compliance unless all the mobile devices are being registered/enrolled into MDM, the devices will fail to add a passkey within the authenticator app if unenrolled)
 5) I've set the security group "CA_temp_Passkey Enrollment" as an exclusion to my base policy requiring device compliance.
 When the access package expires within the hour the member will be removed from the security group and back to enforcing the base device compliance policy.

 <small><strong><em>Note: The only requirement is enforcing phish resistance strength that includes temporary access pass.
-All other configurations should be adjusted to meet your org's unique requirements and accepted risk policies.
-Also consider restricting the security group with Entra Administrative units; the MI will need to be included.</em></strong></small>
+All other configurations should be adjusted to meet your org's unique requirements and accepted risk policies. :warning:Also consider restricting the security group with Entra Administrative units; the MI will need to be included.</em></strong></small>

 ## Acknowledgements